Trademark Opposition Procedure in India

 Essential conditions for filing a Trademark Opposition in India

-There are several grounds on which a person can raise a TM opposition.
+There are several grounds on which a person can raise a Trademark Opposition.
 Some of them are as follows:

 - The proposed trademark resembles with the existing TM which someone else has already registered.